petershin/liferay-learn/docs/commerce/latest/en/inventory-management/inventory-management-reference-guide.md

 # Inventory Management Reference Guide

-> Commerce 2.1+

 To access the inventory settings, open the *Global Menu* (![Global Menu](../images/icon-applications-menu.png)) and navigate to *Commerce* &rarr; *Inventory*.

 ![Navigate to the inventory settings from the Global Menu.](./inventory-management-reference-guide/images/01.png)

-The page displays product variants identified by their SKU code with their availability data.
+The page displays product variants identified by their SKU code and their availability data.

 ![The first page tracks all the SKUs in the catalog and displays their availability data.](./inventory-management-reference-guide/images/02.png)